First watch the overview video:

-Imagine owning an apartment complex with 10 units.
-You can rent each unit out for $1k per month.
-Now forget about going millions of dollars into debt; tenants, toilets, trash, termites; management companies; cutthroat competition; and market crashes.
+Imagine owning an apartment complex with ten units.
+You can rent each unit out for one K per month.
+Now forget about going millions of dollars into debt; tenants, toilets, trash, termites; management companies; cutthroat competition; market crashes and more.
 What are you left with?
 Zuubly.
 Real estate reimagined.

 Can you be more specific?

 We make itty-bitty websites.
 Rank them in Google.
 Rent them to local businesses.
 They toss us a few hundred to a few thousand bucks a month (depending on the niche) because they make several times that much back.
 Everyone’s happy.
 Especially you.
 No products, no inventory, no customer support, no pitching friends and family, no ad spend, no worries.
 Pandemic-proof.
 Recession-proof.
 (In tough times, businesses need us, more than ever, to keep their doors open.)

 Is it legit?

 Well, have you ever heard of (or used) any of the following websites?

 Because they’re all doing this, just on a much bigger level.
 And think about some of the quickest-growing companies today.
 Uber, Airbnb, Alibaba.
 They don’t make products or sell services.
 They connect people.
 Right?
 And that’s what we do.
 Just on a micro level.

 Anyone, anywhere, as long as you’ve got WiFi.
 But this is a real business.
 You’ll need to treat it as such.
 A positive attitude, willingness to learn and execute, perseverance, and patience are all key.
 The more time you can devote to it, the better.
 In terms of money, we recommend you have at least one thousand dollars to launch.